Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Appendix: A Normal Form for Past-Time Formulas and a Remark on Stability

 We thank Robert K{\"u}nnemann and Yufei Liu for their contributions to the mechanization of the basic logic.
 This work has been supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

-\section{Appendix: A Simple Normal Form for Past-Time Formulas}
+\section{Appendix: A Normal Form for Past-Time Formulas and a Remark on Stability}

-This appendix sketches a normal-form transformation for the pure past-time fragment (without knowledge).
-The goal is to support future automation efforts; it is not required for the soundness results in the main text.
+This appendix collects two auxiliary observations referred to in the main text.
+First (\S\ref{app:nf:core}--\ref{app:nf:epistemic}), we sketch a normal-form transformation for the pure past-time fragment (without knowledge); the goal is to support future automation efforts, and it is not required for the soundness results in the main text.
+Second (\S\ref{app:nf:stability}), we record a counterexample showing that stability is not monotone with respect to logical consequence, as referenced in \S\ref{sec:rg}.